 South Jutland in Denmark

 Jutland is a large peninsula of Northern Europe that forms the mainland of Denmark.
-In the Southern part of Jutland, you find fantastic beaches, the original Legoland and several other amusement parks, a Viking attraction on the Unesco Heritage list, a royal castle and a lot more.
+In the Southern part of Jutland, you find fantastic beaches, the original Legoland and several other amusement parks, a Viking attraction on the Unesco Heritage list, a royal castle, and many more.

 Unesco heritage highlights

-The region has a fascinating history, and you can visit three sites on the UNESCO Heritage list as the Jelling Monuments, The Moravian Brethren in Christiansfeld and the Wadden Sea National Park in the Western part of the region.
+The region has a fascinating history.
+You can visit three sites on the UNESCO Heritage list as the Jelling Monuments, The Moravian Brethren in Christiansfeld and the Wadden Sea National Park in the Western part of the region.

 The Wadden Sea National Park